-What’s the trend in adopting case management systems among regulators and government agencies?
+What’s the trend in case management adoption among public sector organisations?

-Inspection case management systems are designed to help organisations manage and organise their inspection processes.
+Public sector case management systems are designed to help organisations manage and organise their processes.
 The trend in this field is toward more configurable systems, as they are more flexible and easier to adapt to changing business needs.
-More specifically, with high-configuration case management systems like Canalix, organisations can adjust settings and options to fit their requirements without needing custom development.
+More specifically, with high-configuration case management systems like Canalix Case Management, organisations can adjust settings and options to fit their requirements without needing custom development.
 This approach often results in faster deployment and more efficient use of resources.

 Both customisation and configurability have benefits and drawbacks, and the best option depends on the organisation’s specific requirements and resources.
 It is always better to consult the vendor or a professional before deciding.

-How are government agencies purchasing case management systems?
+How the public sector is purchasing case management systems?

 What other benefits stay behind the vendor-based case management system adoption?